rails/rails/guides/source/active_record_multiple_databases.md

 Rails can't guess this for you because association loading is lazy, to load `treats` in `@dog.treats` Rails already needs to know what SQL should be generated.

+### Schema Caching

+If you want to load a schema cache for each database you must set a `schema_cache_path` in each database configuration and set `config.active_record.lazily_load_schema_cache = true` in your application configuration.
+Note that this will lazily load the cache when the database connections are established.

 ## Caveats

 ### Automatic swapping for horizontal sharding